pietersap/dataminds-azureML-tensorflow-face/readme.md

 example usage: python callService.py --url (*service url*) --path (*path to local image*) --key (*authorization key, when using cluster environment*)

+## 2.4 webcamdetect.py

+Detects people on the webcam, using the service URL.

 # 3 Deploying

 ## 3.1 Setup

-When the model and schema files (my_model.h5 and schema.json) are in place, the service can be deployed.

-First, a compute environment must be created.
+First, an environment must be created.
 Typically, you will set up a local environment for testing and a cluster environment for deploying.
+We are talking about deployment environments now, not about compute environments for training!

 You will also need to create your model management account in advance.
 Both are one-time steps.

 More info can be found here, under 'prepare to operationalize locally': https://docs.microsoft.com/en-gb/azure/machine-learning/desktop-workbench/tutorial-classifying-iris-part-3

-These commands do the following: Login in to Azure, set the environment, set the model management account.
+After creating an environment and model management account, do the following: Login in to Azure, set the environment, set the model management account.

 1. az login
 2. az ml env set --name (env name) --resource-group (rg name)